The global skills and competency framework for the digital world

 Develops standards and guidelines for implementing data protection and disaster recovery functionality for all business applications and business data.

-Provides expert advice and guidance to implement and improve storage management.
+Provides authoritative advice and guidance to implement and improve storage management.

 Manages storage and backup systems to provide agreed service levels.